johnzhang320/FrontEndPublickeyEncryption/README.md

   ![](images/FrontEndPublicKeyEncryptionDetail.jpg)

-  ### Based on workflow, explain each process using code and demo screen as following
+  ### Based on workflow, we will explain each part using description, code and demo

-  ### User sends the request to Spring MVC Controller
+  ### A Signup Request to Spring MVC Controller

-  First of all the user requests a signup, then springboot MVC controller 'GET' this request, return signup page as following code
+  First of all, the user send a signup request to server, springboot MVC controller 'GET' this request, load signup page:

  ...